int128/gradle-ssh-plugin/README.md

 Groovy SSH is an automation tool based on intuitive DSL.

-It provides the remote command execution and file transfer facilities.
+It provides the remote command execution and file transfer.

 See also [the user guide of Gradle SSH Plugin](https://gradle-ssh-plugin.github.io/user-guide.html) for details of DSL syntax.